ChanceXML/extension-androidsaf/README.md

-# saf-haxe
+# Extension android-saf
-an easier way to communicate to saf {Android Storage Access Framework}
+A Easier Way To Communicate To Android Storage Access Framework.
+---